 - You knew you caused a collision but thought there was no damage.

-A good DUI lawyer can help you choose the right defense and build your defense.
+A good DUI lawyer can help you choose the right method to build your defense and explain California DUI penalties.